 The FDD tells you a lot of important background information about a franchise you normally will not be able to find on their website or in sales materials.
 Since franchisors must provide this information in the same format, it is easy to compare features and issues from franchise to franchise.
 Information like costs, franchisee obligations, financial performance, lists of franchisees, unit growth rates, backgrounds of key personnel, agreements, and other things are very important for you to review, especially with qualified professionals.

 While the information in FDDs is deemed to be accurate, it has not been reviewed for accuracy by any government regulatory body, even in states requiring filing or registration at the state level.
 It is the franchisor’s responsibility to ensure the information is accurate.
 They can get into a lot of trouble if information is found to be inaccurate after the fact, whether by accident or otherwise, which can result in legal action.

 More importantly for the purposes of our Franchising: Decoded & Demystified guide, FDDs cannot help you with many of the components of the Franchise Evaluator – listing and providing guidance on the external and internal factors that WILL have a material effect on your business and give you a clearer sense of being in business in your market as well as being in business with your franchisor.
 Be sure to evaluate the FDD carefully, consulting qualified advisers like accountants and attorneys, but also be sure to understand how far it can get you and where it will fall short.

+The Franchise Evaluator will fill in those critical gaps.
 Have a concept evaluated using our Franchise Evaluator method.
 First concept evaluation FREE!
 Schedule one here.